Gwash3189/blissful_maxwell/readme.md

+### Notes

+This repo only contains the code to achieve MVP/V1 of the coding challenge.
+The documentation (below) contains the required changes for V2.

 ### Getting Started

 1. Run `cp ./env.example ./env` and fill in the database connection string to point to a local postgres instance